jrop/calzone/README.md

 ## Overview

-`construction-zone` takes build hints from two sources:
+`calzone` takes build hints from two sources:

 1. Build configuration defined explicitly in a `.builders.json` file
 2. An `/* @build ... */` annotation in your source file

 The program will then create gulp streams and build your files.
-By default, `construction-zone` assumes a directory structure like the following:
+By default, `calzone` assumes a directory structure like the following:

 ```
 src/
 	=> all your files...
 build/
-	=> where construction-zone directs gulp.dest() to put files
+	=> where calzone directs gulp.dest() to put files
 ```

 This directory structure can be overridden by options in `.builders.json`.